epilepsy for pharmacists

 People who have uncontrolled seizures have an increased mortality rate.
 This relates to an increased risk of accidents, and sudden unexpected death in epilepsy (SUDEP).

 People with uncontrolled epilepsy also have an increased risk of mental health problems, in particular depression.
-Epilepsy is also associated with significant social problems, including unemployment, problems with relationships, memory and social stigma.
+Epilepsy is also associated with significant social problems, including unemployment, problems with relationships, memory, social stigma and isolation.

-Epilepsy Society provides support for people with epilepsy, their families, friends and carers (and provide resources for professionals).
+Epilepsy Society provides support for people with epilepsy, their families, friends and carers (and provides resources for professionals).

 Our confidential epilepsy helpline provides information and support.
-Epilepsy Society’s ‘epilepsy charter’ outlines the rights and services individuals with epilepsy can expect, including access to specialist services and appropriate treatment options.
+Epilepsy Society’s ‘epilepsy charter’ has information about the care and treatment that individuals with epilepsy can expect, including access to specialist services and appropriate treatment options.

 Many areas of the country have GPs with Special Interest (GPwSI) in epilepsy – find out if you have someone in your locality undertaking this role.
 There may also be a local specialist epilepsy nurse, that you can contact, to get involved and learn more.
 There is potential in the future for pharmacists to become Pharmacists with Special Interest (PhwSI) in epilepsy too.